 Innovation is the second theme identified in creating and maintaining a focused vision for Baldrige winners.
 Innovation can often be seen as a threat to focus, but if innovation is aligned with that focus, it is a strong catalyst for success.
-"Innovation is to say 'no' to a thousand things," as Steve Jobs quotes (Gallo, 2014).
-Kim and Mabourgney provide a simple tool in their book Blue Ocean Strategy that allows individuals and organizations to craft better value curves via the Four Actions Framework (or ERRC method) in which the following four questions are addressed:
+"Innovation is to say no to a thousand things," as Steve Jobs quotes (Gallo, 2014).
+Kim and Mabourgney provide a simple tool in their book Blue Ocean Strategy (2015), see Figure 6, that allows individuals and organizations to craft better value curves via the Four Actions Framework (or ERRC method) in which the following four questions are addressed: